Had a Mortgage Refused After The Contract Exchange?

 Bad credit has come to light late on

-If the bad credit found after the contract exchange is deemed to be too severe, there’s a good chance the lender will withdraw your mortgage application before completion.
+If the bad credit found after the contract exchange is deemed to be too severe, the lender may withdraw your mortgage application before completion.

 Your affordability has changed